 I’ve talked in the past about the dangers and pitfalls of making medical claims for soap and cosmetic products.
-I’ve also covered how claims for the ingredients or consumer testimonials can be interpreted as claims for the product.
 Over and over, handcrafters have asked me: “What’s the worst that could happen?”

 - Seizure of one’s products

 - Unannounced inspections of one’s facility

 An Amish handcrafter named Sam Girod had his products seized (see U.S. Marshals seize unapproved and misbranded drug products fom Missouri distributor), has been indicted by a Grand Jury, and now faces possible fines and jail time if found guilty at trial.

 Granted, this man was making claims that his product would cure cancer and then refused (with physical violence) to allow anyone to come into his facility (home) to inspect.